 There are currently no curative pharmacological treatments for people living with IPF.
 However, two antifibrotic drugs that can slow down disease progression have been approved by the European Medicines Agency.

-Reimbursement criteria for these drugs differ between countries, but none of the thirteen countries surveyed reported out-of-pocket costs for patients.
+Although reimbursement criteria for these drugs differ across Europe, these treatments are reimbursed in all surveyed countries.
+Apart from Finland, none of them reported out-of-pocket costs for patients.
 However, this is not representative of the wider situation across the EU, since access to and reimbursement of EMA-approved drugs remains a barrier in countries not represented in the EU-IPFF (e.g. Malta).

-Despite the theoretical availability of EMA-approved treatments, they are sometimes delayed in practice.
-This can be due to delayed diagnosis, clinical inertia ("wait-and-watch"), national prescription rules, or point-of-care treatment dispensation practices.
+Despite the availability of EMA-approved treatments, some delays in access remain in practice.
+This can be due to late diagnosis, clinical inertia ("wait-and-watch" until deterioration of symptoms), national prescription rules, or point-of-care treatment dispensation practices.
 Overcoming these challenges is vital, since timely access to treatment increases the ability to slow disease progression.

-Even when IPF has been initially diagnosed, the "wait-and-watch" attitude is still reported.
-Some respiratory physicians prefer to monitor the evolution of the disease, postponing treatment.
-However, the unpredictable nature of IPF means that a patient's condition can worsen rapidly: something that early adoption of antifibrotic treatment could mitigate.
+Even when IPF is accurately diagnosed, the

+"wait-and-watch" attitude is still reported.

+Some respiratory physicians prefer to monitor the evolution of the disease, postponing treatment initiation.
+In the UK for instance, anifibrotic treatments can only be prescribed to patients with a lung function of between 80% and 50% of expected Forced Vital Capacity.
+However, the unpredictable nature of IPF means that a patient's condition can worsen rapidly: something that the early adoption of antifibrotic treatment could mitigate.

 Prescription rules are another significant hurdle.
-In most countries surveyed the prescription of pharmacological treatment is restricted to specialised ILD centres.
-However, in Austria, France, Germany, Ireland and Spain respiratory physicians can also prescribe treatment.
-Only in Ireland can general practitioners (GPs) prescribe antifibrotic treatments (with the renewal of prescriptions made by a respiratory physician).
+In most countries surveyed, the prescription of pharmacological treatments is restricted to specialised ILD centres (or university hospitals).
+However, in Austria, France, Germany, Ireland, Romania, Spain and part of the UK (Wales and Scotland) respiratory physicians can also prescribe the treatments.
+Only in Ireland can general practitioners (GPs) renew antifibrotic treatment prescriptions, with the initial prescription being made by a respiratory physician.